r0bs/discovery-leaps-info/PRIVACY.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact us.

-Email: [Your Email Address]
-Address: [Your Address]

 ## Compliance